JacobDev1/JacobDev1/README.md

 **C++ · Python · JS · HTML · CSS**

-*Can be any language or technology you need, I'm a fast-learner.*
+*Can be any language or technology you need, I'm flexible.*

 Certified in **fixing computers**,  **networking** and **programming**.